aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ### 3. Validate loadBalancer controller

-You can validate the Argo CD loadbalancer addon created deployment object.
+We can validate that the Argo CD loadbalancer addon created the deployment object.

 ```bash
 kubectl get deployment -n kube-system loadbalancer-aws-load-balancer-controller --context hub